 A new survey from Bankrate revealed a concerning statistic regarding America’s savings plans.
-According to the study, 1 in 10 American workers did not contribute anything to their retirement savings this year or last year.
+According to the study, 1 in 5 American workers did not contribute anything1 to their retirement savings this year or last year.
 Even more troubling is the fact that this is highest it’s been since Bankrate began polling retirement data in 2011.
 For most of us retirement feels like the distant future.
 Goals for how much to save vary from person to person.
 One constant piece of advice, however, is that the longer you wait to start saving, the less you will actually have when the time comes.
 It sounds simple because it really is.
 Here’s why now is the best time to get the savings snowball rolling.

 Get ahead of the pack

 The U.S. Department of Labor estimated fewer than half of Americans have actually calculated what they need to save for retirement.
 In addition, it cites the average length of retirement as being about 20 years long.
 That’s nearly a quarter of the average person’s lifespan.
 Despite being a significant portion of one’s life, many don’t think about how to save until it’s too late.
 But why should a recent college graduate start planning for something 40 years in the future?
-Joe Udo at U.S. News Money explained this conundrum quite simply: compounding interest.
+Joe Udo at U.S. News Money explained this conundrum quite simply: compounding interest.2

 “The earlier you start saving for retirement, the longer your retirement account will have a chance to compound and the more you will have for retirement,” he wrote.